Kajones21/Software-Development-Journey/README.md

 * Additional: No C# or R for today; logged off work an hour later due to an expected meeting.
 * Personal Computer: Bought a Sandisk to store large vacation photos and to remove from computer storage.
 Academic papers need to be trimmed.
 Will do some tomorrow.
 Great work, girl!
 ### Apr 2
 * Progress: Reworked the pseudo-class and pseudo-element interactive labs and did much better.
-This is a topic that will need to be revisited later though because of its complexity.
+This is a topic that will need to be revisited later, though, because of its complexity.
 I looked less at the labs but still had a rough time.
 I will need to find other assignments online to test this knowledge.
 Apr 4th will be a retest day for me.
 * What I applied: I applied the pseudo-class and pseudo-element knowledge by creating forms.
 * Additional: TBW
 * Personal Computer: TBW
 ### Apr 3 (Vacay)
 ### Apr 4
-* Progress: Exploring colors using HSL, RGBA, and hexidecimal.
+* Progress: Exploring colors using HSL, RGBA, and hexadecimal.
 Also adding in gradient designs to the color scheme.
-* What I learned: Refreshing up on color scheme.
+* What I learned: Refreshing up on the color scheme.
 * Additional: Completed the VS Code in the C# module.
+### Apr 5
+* Progress: Completed the color design module.
+* Additional: Completed the VS Code in the C# module.
+### Apr 6
+* Progress: Learning best practices for styling forms and websites for accessibility.
+* What I applied: Labs not yet started.
+* Additional: -
+* Personal Computer: -